rdadolf/dnnamo/docs/index.md

-# NNModel
+# Dnnamo
-Predictive modeling for deep neural networks.
+Tools for Analysis, Modeling, and Optimization of Deep Neural Networks

 ----